GCDigitalFellows/GCDRI_databases/sections/5-foreignkeys.md

+#Relating tables with foreign keys

+At this point, we're going to create a second table called "students" to illustrate the relational nature of relational databases.
+We use the same syntax that we used to create the "programs" table, but with one extra element: *a foreign key*.

-6. Create a table called "students" with a field for: (1) a primary key, (2) student name, and (3) a foreign key that will reference the "programs" table
+1. Create a table called "students" with a field for: (1) a primary key, (2) student name, and (3) a foreign key that will reference the "programs" table
 	```
 	--CREATE A TABLE FOR STUDENTS (PAY ATTENTION TO THE FOREIGN KEY!)
 	CREATE TABLE students